axibase/atsd-use-cases/python-budget/README.md

 The [Federal Reserve Economic Research Division](https://fred.stlouisfed.org/) of the St. Louis Federal Reserve publishes open-source data on a range of topics from macroeconomic trends like Gross Domestic Product to microeconomic phenomena such as unemployment and producer / consumer price indices.

 While native FRED visualization tools have a number of built-in manipulation and export features, meaningful data munging and preparation requires a third-party resource.
-With the ATSD Client for Python and pandas library, data may be queried using SQL and visualized for external use or analysis.
+With the ATSD Client for Python and Pandas library, data may be queried using SQL and visualized for external use or analysis.
 This article will focus on the [net lending / borrowing](https://fred.stlouisfed.org/series/AD01RC1Q027SBEA) of the United States Government for the past several decades and explore the way these three tools intersect to facilitate data processing, storage, and exploration functionalities for true Big Data projects.

+## Accessing Data

+The dataset used for this article is stored in the **Trends** instance of ATSD.
+If you would like access credentials to the database to recreate the queries shown here, or query any of the other [datasets](https://trends.axibase.com/public/reference.html) stored there, [reach out to us](mailto:hello@axibase.com?subject=Trends%20Crendentials&body=Please%20send%20Trends%20credentials%20I'd%20like%20to%20use%20the%20database!), we're happy to provide them.

+If you have access to your own instance of ATSD, upload the [FRED data crawler](https://github.com/axibase/atsd-data-crawlers/blob/master/crawlers/fred-category-crawler/README.md#fred-category-crawler).
+The data crawler can upload the needed dataset along with all metadata information.

 ## Setup